loganmhb/cliodb/README.md

     {person:name "Logan" person:favcolor color:red}
     {person:name "John" person:favcolor color:blue}

+Something similar is possible now by relying on identifiers rather than entities as the enumerated types, but without interning the identifiers as entities this is much less efficient and provides less security -- adding a reference to a non-existent entity would fail, whereas a typo in a non-interned ident would just give you a new, different ident.

-3. Improvments to the query language (negation, basic comparisons;
+2. Improvments to the query language (negation, basic comparisons;
 eventually there should be a way of extending the query language with a programming language, just as in Datomic you can use arbitrary Clojure in your queries)

-4. Ability to query the database as of a particular transaction or point in time
+3. Ability to query the database as of a particular transaction or point in time

 # Known issues